Alpine A110 review: a lightweight, fun-to-drive, two-seater sports car

 That low weight has huge benefits when it comes to handling.
 The double-wishbone suspension and strong Brembo brakes help with engagement, while the rear-mounted engine offers perfect balance.
 There’s even a flat underbody, which makes the car more stable at speed.

 There are three driving modes: Normal, Sport and Track, which alter the settings for the steering, exhaust, traction control and gearbox.
 You cannot change the settings for the suspension.
 But despite not offering adaptive dampers, the car flows beautifully over British roads.
 Grip is excellent, too.

 Alpine claims the A110 with 248bhp should sprint from 0-62mph in 4.5 seconds, and our tests recorded a (0-60mph) time of 4.6 seconds.
-The S version with 288bhp is a tenth quicker at 4.4 seconds.
-In a recent triple test against a Porsche 718 Cayman S and Audi TT RS, its German rivals completed the same dash in 3.9 seconds and 3.5 seconds respectively.
+The previous S version with 288bhp is a tenth quicker at 4.4 seconds, while the upgraded GT and S cut a further two tenths from this time.
+The R manages 0-62mph in 3.9 seconds.

 The Alpine’s low kerbweight means it is strong in gear, however.
 This also helps agility through tight bends.
 Every model is electronically limited to 155mph.